-It can be tough to watch Cliff Cardinal’s Huff.
-At times so devastatingly tragic that it will literally take your breath away, it is a stark reminder that as a society we still have much to do.
+Cliff Cardinal’s Huff is so devastatingly tragic that it will take your breath away.
+It is a stark reminder that we still have much to do as a society.

-A distillation of the First Nations plight in the 21st century, Huff covers a lot of ground in its short 70 minutes: teen pregnancy, domestic abuse, sexual abuse, substance and alcoholic abuse, fetal alchol syndrome, and suicide.
+A distillation of the First Nations’ plight in the 21st century, Huff covers a lot of ground in its short 70 minutes: teen pregnancy, domestic abuse, sexual abuse, substance and alcohol abuse, fetal alcohol syndrome, and suicide.

-Seamlessly blending the mythological, life on a First Nations reserve, and the surreal hallucinations from all manner of highs, Cardinal is the consummate storyteller.
+Seamlessly blending the mythological with life on a First Nations reserve and the surreal hallucinations from all manner of highs, Cardinal is the consummate storyteller.
 Told largely through the voice of the middle brother of three, he moves easily between the many characters in his story, inhabiting each with a natural ease that is at times as scary as Huff’s subject matter.

-Breaking down the fourth wall on a number of occasions, he also challenges the audience directly, insisting that we not only bear witness, but also become a part of this world.
-In one particularly powerful scene, he pleads with an audience member to give him back the plastic bag that she ripped from his head at the top of the show.
+Breaking down the fourth wall on several occasions, he challenges the audience directly, insisting that we not only bear witness but also become a part of this world.
+In one compelling scene, he pleads with an audience member to give him back the plastic bag that she ripped from his head at the top of the show.

 White man’s guilt can be a powerful thing.
 Even if there is little optimism in Cardinal’s Huff, the cycle cannot be broken until we find solutions.
 From there comes hope.
 It is one thing to bear witness; it is quite another to take action.
 Huff insists on both.
 We should listen.